CumulusNetworks/docs/content/cumulus-vx/Getting-Started/_index.md

 ## Download and Install the Hypervisor and Developer Environment

-To download and install the preferred hypervisor or development environment, follow the relevant links below.
+To download and install the preferred hypervisor, follow the relevant links below.
 Detailed installation instructions are available on the download websites:

 | <div style="width:150px">Hypervisor | Download Location |
 | ------------------- | --------------------------------------------------------------- |
 | VMware vSphere ESXi | {{<exlink url="http://www.vmware.com/products/vsphere.html" >}} |
 | VirtualBox          | {{<exlink url="https://www.virtualbox.org/wiki/Downloads" >}}   |
 | KVM                 | {{<exlink url="http://www.qemu-project.org/download/" >}}       |

+If you want to use a development environment (optional), download and install the necessary files.
+Detailed installation instructions are available on the download websites:

 | <div style="width:150px">Development Environment | Download Location | Supported Hypervisors |
 | ---------| ---------------------------------------------------------------| --------------- |